Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 195% above the national average.

 Notes: The town has a definite collegiate feeling and is dependent on Cornell College.
+Nearly 65% of locals hold at least a four year college degree.
 Racial diversity is minimal.

 Is Iowa Considered Tax Friendly for Retirement?
 No

 Iowa is known for its state fairs, down to earth people, role in selecting a president and often severe weather (it averages 37 tornados and 50 days of severe thunderstorms each year).
 As if to compensate for the sometimes wild weather, Iowa is one of the safest states in which to live.
 Its nickname is the Hawkeye State.